telerik/ajax-docs/controls/tagcloud/data-binding/binding-to-web-service-or-wcf-service.md

 End Class
 ````

->note The class that identifies an item is the same for both types of web services and is shown in the beginning of the article.
+>tip The class that identifies an item is the same for both types of web services and is shown in the beginning of the article.
 >

 For a live example of using a Web service to populate items, see the [Web Service demo](http://demos.telerik.com/aspnet-ajax/tagcloud/examples/webservice/defaultcs.aspx).